Hey Kids (Start Here)

 He starts down the sidewalk, unsteady, anxious, distracted, but not doing badly, not really.

-Not until a cab rounds a distant corner and he steps to the curb, a tight, lateral, snap of a step, raising a hand like it’s not his hand, capitulating to a thing undefined and waiting to happen.
+He steps to the curb, a tight, lateral snap of a step, raising his hand like it’s not his hand, capitulating to something waiting to happen.

 Had he planned this?